spendierk/pytket-bricks/README.md

 ## Run the sample circuits on a state vector simulator

+This example shows how to use pyTKET to execute the Bell state example on the `AerStateBackend` simulator.
+First install the pytket-qiskit backend extension

 ```shell
 pip install pytket-qiskit
 ```

+and then run:

 ```shell
 from pytket.extensions.qiskit import AerStateBackend